superhawk610/multicast/README.md

 This branch is in an **unstable**, **pre-release** state.
 Use at your own risk.
 You've been warned.

-## Known Issues

-Parcel currently has an issue with circular dependencies maxing out the call stack.
-It's been patched (see [here](https://github.com/parcel-bundler/parcel/pull/2660)) but that patch hasn't made it into a release yet.
-For now, a local tarball with the patches included is bundled in `.pkgs`.
-Once this patch is merged, I'll pin the newer version and remove the bundled dependency.

 ## Usage

 TODO: Usage instructions.